madetech/data-101/guides/sphinx_setup.md

 # Setting up Sphinx in a client environment
-This guide has come from the work done with the Skills For Care workstream, and is tailored to assume you are trying to get a working and powerful sphinx configuration within an already existing space.
+This guide has come from the work done with the Skills For Care workstream, and is tailored to assume you are trying to get a working and powerful sphinx configuration within an already existing python space.
 If you are looking to start a project from the beginning, or want to just have a good tutorial for setting up from their documentation, then [check out this link instead](https://www.sphinx-doc.org/en/master/usage/quickstart.html)

 ## Guide outcomes
 - Launch a local Sphinx documentation server that dynamically updates in real time